malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 with Wolfram Mathematica among others, none have had the recent popularity of Jupyter notebooks.
-The development has primarily been driven by the field of data science, which is solving the same types of problems present in the sciences, namely the interactive analysis and plotting of data.
+The development has primarily been driven by the field of data science, which solves the same types of problems present in the sciences, namely the interactive analysis and plotting of data.
 The Jupyter notebook---previously iPython notebook---has seen
 significant interest within the research community [@Shen2014;@Mascarelli2014].